dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 - [ ] BESPOKE study protocol [@kasiBESPOKEStudyProtocol2021]
 %%

+## II.
+Tumor-agnostic strategies

+The use of specific

+One great example are WIF1 and neuropeptide Y.

 ## III.
-Tumor-informed strategies: strengths and weaknesses
+Tumor-informed strategies

 As previously stated, the tumor-informed approach, aims to molecularly characterize the tumor tissue prior to ctDNA detection.
 This way, a bespoke ctDNA assay can be created to directly target the specific mutations of said tumor.
 The addition of tumor sequencing has both advantages and disadvantages when compared to the tumor-agnostic strategy.